Sidmoses73/alx-low_level_programming/README.md

 # The C Progamming Repository
-This is going to contain my C programming files and folders
+This is going to contain my C programming files and folders in ALX